tpascarella/sr50/docs/lifestyle/minimalism.md

 Everything you own should have some kind of purpose.
 You don't need to use it every day, but there should be a reason you keep it around.
 If something is just sitting idle, see if you can find a new use for it.

+### "Should I keep the boxes?"

+A common question is whether you should hold on to the boxes that things came in.
+I would say, if they are the best option you have for safe transportation of items (should you need to move) then that is a legitimate purpose and you can keep them.
+If the only function they have is as a display on your shelf, I don't think it's worth the space.
 ## Recommended Videos

 <iframe width="655" height="368" src="https://www.youtube.com/embed/JHcGmiZqKXo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>